1Regina/GetProgrammingWithHaskell/README_1.md

                     partCost = show (cost part)
                     partCount = show (count part)
             ```
         4. Map is a useful type for this DB example because it naturally involves three instances of Functor: it’s made from a List, returns Maybe values, and is itself a Functor.
-Build a Map is with the fromList function.
+Build a Map is with the fromList function.NB: Haskell Map (dictionary is a list of tuples instead of key:value.
+There is do colon **`:`**)
             ```
             partsDB :: Map.Map Int RobotPart
             partsDB = Map.fromList keyVals